15%

 2.1.
 Editing Text

-- Ctrl + C: Cancel the current command or process.
+• Ctrl + C: Cancel the current command or terminate the current process.

-- Ctrl + Z: Suspend the current command (you can resume it with thecommand).
+• Ctrl + Z: Suspend the current process (resume it with

 fg

-- Ctrl + D: Log out of the current terminal session or close the terminal if it’s empty.
+• Ctrl + D: Send EOF (End Of File).
+This may log you out of the session or close the terminal when no input is active.

 2.2.
 Word and Line Manipulation

-- Ctrl + Y: Paste the last cut text.
+• Ctrl + Y: Paste (yank) the last cut text.

-- Ctrl + X, Ctrl + E: Open the current command in the default text editor for editing.
+• Ctrl + X, then Ctrl + E: Open the current command in the default text editor for editing.

 3. Process Management Hotkeys